stuckinaboot/crash_courses/react_crash_course.md

 #### Passing callbacks into children

-Sometimes you will the parent component to be notified when certain events happen in the child component.
+Sometimes you will want the parent component to be notified when certain events happen in the child component.
 An example of this would be notifying the parent component when a button was pressed in the child component.
 Here is an example of how this could be accomplished by passing a callback function from the parent to the child through properties.

 `MyParentComponent.tsx`:
 ```